ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/extending-types.md

     public string Def([Parent] Track track) => "def"; // <-- we are only adding this field to the Track type }
 ```

+Instead of using `typeof(object)` as a selector for extending types you can also use interfaces or other base types.